-There are some rescue centers dedicated to sloths and they are called sloth sanctuaries that have the main purpose of treating the ill sloths and give them back to the wild when and if possible.
+There are some rescue centers dedicated to sloths and they are called sloth sanctuaries that have the main purpose of treating the ill sloths and giving them back to the wild when and if possible.

-No sanctuary or rescue center should allow visitors to pet these creatures as this is extremely bad for these animals which can get stressed out by humans or get bacterias and other harmful things from us.
+No sanctuary or rescue center should allow visitors to pet these creatures as this is extremely bad for these animals which can get stressed out by humans or get bacteria and other harmful things from us.

 Tips and tricks to see sloths in Costa Rica